forhad-php/laravel/CRUD.md

 ## First we view the data from database

-- First we need to login if the jetstream installed.
+> Remember: We need to login if the jetstream installed.
 Otherwise an error can occoure.
 - First we create a route `Route::get('/notices', 'App\Http\Controllers\NoticeController@index');` in `routes > web.php`
 - Create a folder `notices` in `resources > viwes` and also create three files `index.blade.php`, `create.blade.php`, and `edit.blade.php`
 - After all execute the command `php artisan make:model Notice -mc --resource`